Daniel6/CompArchFA15/FinalProject/Documentation.md

 ## Energy

 # Testing Strategy
 Our testing strategy was centered around using unit tests at the component, instruction, and program level.
 For our unit tests at the component level, we had tests to confirm that each one perform what we want.
 At the instruction level, the tests were focused on making sure that our cpu outputs conform to the MIPS guidelines.
 Finally, at the program level, we ran programs using our CPU, and compared the register results against what we want/expect.
 ## Unit Tests

 ## CPU Instruction Tests

-The CPU was tested to perform a set of inidividual MIPS ISA instructions properly.
+The CPU was tested to perform a set of individual MIPS ISA instructions properly.
 The list of operations that the CPU can perform are as follows:

 * LW
 * SW